 You can call and email organisations, as these are generic and not personal data.

 Using the InMail LinkedIn feature is not affected by GDPR.
-However the EU and ICO have not made it clear about other social media platforms.

 You could face fines!